Colored Vertex Models and Iwahori Whittaker Functions: Outline of the paper

-In the case $G = \GL_r$, it turns out that the triples $w_1$, $w_2$, $\lambda$ with $w_2$ and $\lambda$ as above correspond exactly to the boundary conditions with distinct colors in our scheme!
-The permutations $w_1$ and $w_2$ describe the order of the colors on the right and top edges; $\lambda$ describes the columns on the vertical edge where a colored line has its terminus; and the cases where $\lambda_i-\lambda_{i+1} = - 1$ is allowed correspond to the possibility that a top vertical edge carries more than one color.
+In fact, for $G = \GL_r$, it turns out that the triples $w_1$, $w_2$, $\lambda$ with $w_2$ and $\lambda$ as above correspond exactly to the boundary conditions with distinct colors in our lattice model scheme!
+The permutations $w_1$ and $w_2$ describe the order of the colors on the right and top boundaries; $\lambda$ describes the columns on the top boundary where a colored line has its terminus; and the cases where $\langle \alpha_i^\vee, \lambda \rangle = - 1$ is allowed correspond to the possibility that a top vertical edge carries more than one color.
 This correspondence between the data describing the values of Whittaker functions and available systems in our scheme becomes even more striking when we consider the parahoric systems in Section~\ref{sec:parahoric_systems}.

 In order to prove all this we need new results on the values of $\phi_{w_1}(g)$ with $g=\varpi^{- \lambda} w_2$ when $w_2 \neq 1$.
 In prior work such as~{\cite{BBL,ReederCompositio,MihalceaSu}} the group element $g$ has usually been taken to be diagonal.
 We are able to give a recursive method of computing the values $\phi_{w_1} (\varpi^{- \lambda} w_2)$ based on Proposition~\ref{basecaseprop} and Theorem~\ref{mainrecursion}.
-This then is used to prove that $\phi_{w_1} (\varpi^{- \lambda} w_2)$ equals the partition function of the Iwahori lattice model with certain boundary conditions determined by $\lambda$, $w_1$ and $w_2$ in Theorem~\ref{coloredwhittaker}.
+This then is used in Theorem~\ref{coloredwhittaker} to prove that $\phi_{w_1} (\varpi^{- \lambda} w_2)$ equals the partition function of the Iwahori lattice model with certain boundary conditions determined by $\lambda$, $w_1$ and $w_2$ as explained above.
 The above methods to compute the Iwahori Whittaker functions, both the recursive algorithm (for any reductive group) and the partition function (for $\GL_r$), are easy to implement on a computer.
 In the parahoric case, our results are also applicable to all group elements.